The Mamanuca Islands for Foodies

 Unique Dining Experiences in the Mamanuca Islands

 It’s incredible how one resort can create a new and intriguing dining experience for each night of your stay.
 The Tokoriki Island Resort has an array of luxurious dining options to always keep things fresh.
 As the adult-only resort is renowned for romance, the chefs can time your meals to have in various sunset locations.
-There’s also the option to have food prepared for you and loved one in your private villa – complete with musicians and Champagne.
+There’s also the option to have food prepared for you and your loved one in your private villa – complete with musicians and Champagne.
 Or how about watching the skilled chefs at the Oishii Teppanyaki restaurant?

 More teppanyaki experiences can be found at the Nasu Teppanyaki of the Mana Island Resort offering “Japanese-Fijian” fusion dishes.
 Alternatively, try Matasawa Teppanyaki at Treasure Island Resort – just one of many dining options the resort has to offer.